|

 There seems to be less atmospheric interference when copied in USB mode.

-A couple of court cases in the U.S. have identified Cuban number stations, designated by Enigma as V2 and M8, as senders of messages to spies in the U.S. We have no such luxury in regards to V13.
+A couple of court cases in the U.S. have identified Cuban number stations, designated by Enigma as V2 and M8, as senders of messages to spies in the U.S. I don't know of any court cases involving Chinese numbers stations.
+The target for V13 is probably not the U.S..

 My own guess is that these messages originate in Taiwan and are intended for recipients in the coastal provinces of South China.
 The argument could be made that the messages could just as easily be sent from the mainland to Taiwan because there are people from many different mainland provinces there as well as native Taiwanese.
 Taiwanese dialect is very different from Mandarin.

-I find it hard to believe that these are the only transmissions of this type being sent between the two Chinas.
-Of course not much power would be needed between Taiwan and the mainland coastal provinces, but to broadcast to the interior would require some significant wattage.
+There may be other transmission of spy traffic between the two Chinas.
+Of course not much power would be needed between Taiwan and the mainland coastal provinces, but to broadcast to the interior of the mainland would require some significant wattage.
+At one time, such transmission could be heard right on the regular AM broadcast band, enabling the recipient to receive them without a special radio.
 They could also be using some fairly tightly focused antennas.
 Even a simple inverted vee dipole could be made more directional with the addition of a couple of wires.
 Perhaps with the continuing improvement in the current sunspot cycle, more stations can be heard.
 There are also some morse code frequencies listed in various places on the internet.
 I haven't found any morse yet, though.

-Maybe someday somebody "on the inside" can give us the real story.
+Maybe someday somebody "on the inside" can give us a more complete story.

 What follows is a transcript with sound clips of a typical V13 transmission.
 This particular schedule was sent on 24 Jun 2010 at 1300z.